linushak/devstarCode/README.md

 2. We now need to fire at the coordinates of the shield!
 You will do this by changing the code in your microservice and deploy the new version.

-- For Java, the file is located at src/main/java/com/example/rest/App.java (in the folder where you locally cloned the code)
+- For Java, the file is located at src/main/java/com/example/rest/App.java
-- For Node.js, the file is located at xwingnodeclient/app.js (in the folder where you locally cloned the code)
+- For Node.js, the file is located at xwingnodeclient/app.js
-- For PHP, the file is located at index.php (in the folder where you locally cloned the code)
+- For PHP, the file is located at index.php

-The base URL of the shield is ```http://129.157.179.180:3000/shield/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_color_goes_here(e.g yellow)/Your_microservice_name_goes_here(e.g YellowJava2Fighter)```. **The shield will get hit by HTTP GET Request bullets!**
+The base URL of the shield is ```http://129.157.179.180:3000/shield/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_color_goes_here/Your_microservice_name_goes_here```. **The shield will get hit by HTTP GET Request bullets!**

 **Hint: Make sure that your code/function is actually being called **